Post & Schell, P.C.

 • Defense of a national retail pharmacy in a class action complaint filed by plaintiff and putative class of more than three hundred (300) current and former exempt assistant store managers alleging misclassification in violation of the FLSA and the New Jersey Minimum Wage Law.

-• Provided comprehensive analysis of pay practices related to a business unit for purposes of advising senior management.
-Analysis included assessment of risk regarding potential off the clock work, exempt/non-exempt employee classification, role of temporary workforce, audit of policies and review of benefit plan documents.
+• Provided comprehensive analysis of pay practices related to a business unit of a regulated electric utility for purposes of advising senior management.
+Analysis included assessment of risk regarding potential off-the-clock work, exempt/non-exempt employee classification, role of temporary workforce, audit of policies, and review of benefit plan documents.

 • Analyzed job descriptions to assess compliance with white collar FLSA exemptions.
 Revised job descriptions in collaboration with client.